LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started.md

 ##### Create the policies

 1. Disable all policies you have previously created by switching off the toggle switches in Conversation Orchestrator.
-2. Create a new VIP policy by clicking **Add Policy**.
+2. Create a new VIP customer policy by clicking **Add Policy**.

-    This policy is similar to the one we created using static variables, but instead of getting the phone number from a static attribute, you are retrieving this value from a session attribute (myNameSpace.phoneNumber) that you created earlier.
+    This policy is similar to the one we created using static variables, but instead of getting the phone number from a static attribute, you are retrieving this value from a session attribute (myNamespace.phoneNumber) that you created earlier.

     <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_viprulesession.png">

 3. Create a new regular customer policy by clicking **Add Policy**.

-    This policy is similar to the one you created using static variables, but instead of getting the phone number from a static attribute, you are retrieving this value from a session attribute (myNameSpace.phoneNumber, that you created earlier).
+    This policy is similar to the one you created using static variables, but instead of getting the phone number from a static attribute, you are retrieving this value from a session attribute (myNamespace.phoneNumber, that you created earlier).

     <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_regrulesession.png">